Heating and Lighting

 Heating our buildings is the single largest contributor to our carbon footprint at Diocese, Parish and church level.
 The question is simple: how do we keep the users of our buildings comfortable while stopping fossil fuel use, or at least reducing it to a minimum?
 The context for every church is a little different but the headline answer is also simple.
 Implementation is more of a challenge of course.
 Also, implementation will be more of a gradual transition away from fossil fuels for many buildings, by adding low carbon alternatives.
 These can be used when it is reasonable to keep the old heating off, rather than just taking out the gas/oil boiler as a first action.

 The answer has two parts: heat the people rather than the building; electrify where practicable.
+These Church of England webinars on getting to net zero carbon may be helpful.

 Heat the people Few churches on the island had heating when they were built.
 The later addition of Victorian pipes and radiators full of hot water mostly just heat the nearby air, which rises up to the rafters causing cold down draughts and uncomfortable congregations despite high fuel use (unless you happen to sit right beside a pipe or radiator).